From Forbes. View the original article.

 Doctors with the U.S. Department of Veterans Affairs still can’t recommend medical marijuana, but they are being encouraged to talk more about it with military veterans.

-That’s what a new V.A. policy being rolled out thImage result for medical marijuanais month says.
+That’s what a new V.A. policy being rolled out this month says.

 The directive urges government doctors to “discuss with the Veteran marijuana use, due to its clinical relevance to patient care, and discuss marijuana use with any Veterans requesting information about marijuana.”